PART II: ITVERP Assistance and Outreach: Reporting Period of October 2015–September 2016

 - ITVERP conducted outreach to current victims for ongoing medical and mental health expenses.

 - ITVERP increased collaboration with other federal agency partners.

 This section highlights the activities and accomplishments related to ITVERP's main function of processing applications for reimbursement, including

 - the current processing time for claims,

 - details regarding reimbursements paid to claimants, and

 - the number of appeals under the program to date.

 Applications Received and Processed

-During this reporting period, ITVERP received 33 new applications for reimbursement.
-The applications reflect terrorist incidents dating from September 4, 1997, to May 13, 2015.
+During the reporting period, ITVERP received 47 new applications for reimbursement.
+The applications reflect terrorist incidents dating from April 12, 1999, to July 14, 2016.
 Exhibit 5 illustrates the number of applications received during each ITVERP reporting period since the program's inception in 2006.